Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Proctectomy is a surgical operation to remove the rectum, often as a result of cancer.
-If you have been diagnosed with rectal cancer, your treatment will depend on how far along your cancer is, as well as other factors.
-But for most people with rectal cancer, some type of proctectomy procedure will be needed.
-It may also be used to treat inflammatory bowel disease.
+Proctectomy is a surgery to remove all or part of the rectum.
+It is often needed to treat rectal cancer.
+If you have rectal cancer, your treatment will depend on where the cancer is and how much it has grown, as well as other factors.
+For most people with rectal cancer, a proctectomy will be needed.
+It may also be used to treat an inflammatory bowel disease.

-Leaking through the surgically joined tissues and vessels
+Leaking through the joined tissues and vessels

 Trouble passing urine